mattbport/secondusertests/documentation/second round questions.md

 ### Implementing

-Using the whiteboard, update the sequence to play the Amen break, then the bass hook, then the Amen break again, then stop.
+Using the whiteboard, update the sequence to play the marimba, then the bass hook, then the marimba again, then stop.